 3. Sudden Braking

 Constantly slamming on your brakes will wear out your discs and brake pads and increase the likelihood of brake failure.
 This also increases the risk of a rear end shunt, which may also cost you time, hassle and money.

 4. Skimping on car maintenance

-No-one enjoys taking their car for a routine service, especially when often the car comes back feeling and looking the same as before.
+Nobody enjoys taking their car for a routine service; especially when often the car comes back feeling and looking the same as before.
 Even so, cost-cutting on maintenance is a false economy.
-Taking good care of your car is an easy way to prolong its driving life so do regular checks as it will pays huge dividends in the long run.
+Taking good care of your car is an easy way to prolong its driving life, so do regular checks as it will pays huge dividends in the long run.